Achieving digital transformation in retail through the adoption of PLM tools

 Resistance to change

-Users need to change their work habits and adopt new processes.
+Users must change their work habits and adopt new processes.

-User profiles vary widely (in terms of age, experience, and technical proficiency), which makes adoption more challenging.
+User profiles are very diverse (age, experience, technical level), which makes adoption more complex.

 Ineffective training